 The Ontario government has enacted a Customer Service regulation of the Accessibility for Ontarians with Disabilities Act, 2005, which came into effect with the start of 2010.
 Senate passed the requirement for all graduate students to complete this training.
-The AODA Office maintains the course content and a record of all McMaster students who have taken the course.
-Completed results will appear on student records.
-Once you have completed SGS 201, AODA will send you a completion confirmation email.
-Please forward your email to the BDC Program Office and keep a copy for your record.
 To access the course material:

-- Log into MOSAIC. - Click on: Student Center tab (centreicon).
+- Log into MOSAIC. - Click on: Student Center tab (centre icon).